-How water-tight the system will be is a function of the materials you choose, how precisely you assemble the system, and how well you seal all the holes.
-But it is better to consider this a gutter system than a true waterproof roof.
-It will keep most water off your head, except for a drip here and there.
+How water-tight the system will be is a function of the materials you choose, how carefully you assemble the system, and how well you seal all the holes made in the membrane by the decking screws.
+It is better to consider this a gutter system than a true waterproof roof.
+It will keep most water off your head, except for the occasional drip here and there.

 Here’s a list of manufactured systems that install under the deck:

 Read more about Deck Construction.